 A line segment is called half-open if it contains only one endpoint.

 A figure formed by two rays, inclination to each other, sharing a common endpoint is called an angle.
 The rays are known as the sides of the angle and the common endpoint is called the vertex of the angle.
 The measurement of angle is equal to how much two rays or sides are inclined to each other.

 A curve is a smoothly-flowing path that may be straight or not.
 If the curve is straight, it is a line.
-So, a line is always a curve.
+So, a line is always a special type of curve.
+On the contrary, a curve is a generalization of line.
 Again, if the curve is not straight, it always changes its directions.
-This type of curve is a one dimensional figure.

 Space is the set of all 3-dimensional points.
 Space consists of infinite number of points as well as infinite number of planes.
 In a nutshell, space is the 3-dimensional boundless extent.